Migrate on-premises virtual machines with StratoZone and Migrate for Compute Engine

 - Track tasks associated with each migration.

-- Migrate the servers to GCP using Migrate for Compute Engine.
+- Migrate the servers to Google Cloud using Migrate for Compute Engine.

 On the StratoZone portal, select the Migrate module and click the Setup tab.

-Provide your GCP account credentials, Migrate for Compute Engine Manager IP, and Password StratoZone groups workloads into move groups.
+Provide your Google Cloud account credentials, Migrate for Compute Engine Manager IP, and Password StratoZone groups workloads into move groups.
 Click the Move Groups tab to create groups and assign a migration date to them.

 Add workloads (servers) to the newly created move group.